mwwojcik/airline-reservation-system/readme.md

 Each of the privileges can be exchanged for a cash discount (2% from the base ticket price for every 1000 points)

-The special offers catalog is managed by the Sales Department.
+The gifts catalog is managed by the Sales Department.

 **Checking availability**